 Symbiotic relationships are an important component of life in the ocean.
 In such relationships, plants or animals of different species may be dependent on one another for survival.
 They may share habitats or lifestyles or interact in a specific way to benefit from the presence of another organism.

 Although there are many ways organisms interact with one another, most symbioses involve clever ways to obtain food or protection.
-For example, species of snapping shrimp and gobies inhabit the same burrow; since the shrimp is blind, the goby warns it of unwanted company, while the shrimp keeps the burrow clean.
-In its juvenile stage, the spider crab can be seen hitching a ride inside the bell of the cannonball jellyfish.
+For example, ophiuroids (brittle stars) are often found living within the branches of corals, using their hosts to get further up off the seafloor into the water column to feed or for protection.
 At hydrothermal vents, chemosynthetic bacteria live inside of animals in a mutualistic symbiotic relationship where the animals support the existence of the bacteria and the bacteria provide food to the animals in an environment where light does not penetrate.
 And different types of marine parasites, including worms, isopods, and copepods, infect a variety of host species, including crabs and fishes.

 Deep-sea symbioses are poorly understood and less well documented relative to symbiotic relationships frequently encountered in shallower habitats.